-- (b) by cash deposit; or - (c) partly by bond and partly by cash deposit. - (d) any other form of security that the Commissioner may Amended by EACCM(A)A 201117th February 2011 allow.
+- (b) by cash deposit; or - (c) partly by bond and partly by cash deposit. - (d) any other form of security that the Commissioner may allow. - (2) Where any security is required to be given under this Act for any particular purpose then such security may, with the approval of the Commissioner be given to cover any other transactions which the person giving the security may enter into within such period as the Commissioner may approve. - (3) All bonds required to be given under this Act shall be so framed that the person giving the bond, and any surety thereto, is bound to the Commissioner for the due performance of the conditions of that bond; and any such bond may, unless sooner discharged by the due performance of the conditions thereof, be discharged by the Commissioner on the expiration of three years from the date thereof, but without prejudice to the right of the Commissioner to require fresh security. - (4) Where any bond given under this Act is discharged, then the Commissioner shall cause such bond to be cancelled and an endorsement to that effect made thereon.

-- (2) Where any security is required to be given under this Act for any particular purpose then such security may, with the approval of the Commissioner be given to cover any other transactions which the person giving the security may enter into within such period as the Commissioner may approve. - (3) All bonds required to be given under this Act shall be so framed that the person giving the bond, and any surety thereto, is bound to the Commissioner for the due performance of the conditions of that bond; and any such bond may, unless sooner discharged by the due performance of the conditions thereof, be discharged by the Commissioner on the expiration of three years from the date thereof, but without prejudice to the right of the Commissioner to require fresh security. - Where any bond given under this Act is discharged, then the Commissioner shall cause such bond to cancelled and an endorsement to that effect made thereon. - 108.
-(1) Without prejudice to any rights of a surety to any bond given under this Act against the person for whom he or she is surety, a surety shall, for all the purposes of any bond, be deemed to be the principal debtor and accordingly the surety shall not be discharged, nor his or her liability affected, by the giving of time for payment, or by the omission to enforce the bond for any breach of any conditions thereof, or by any other act or omission which would not have discharged the bond if he or she had been the principal debtor. - (2) If a person being a surety- - (a) dies; or - (b) becomes bankrupt or enters into any arrangement or composition with, or for the benefit of, his or her creditors; or - departs from a Partner State without leaving sufficient property therein to satisfy the whole amount of the bond; - otherwise ceases to have capacity to honour the surety, the Commissioner may require the person giving the bond to enter into fresh security.
+108. (1) Without prejudice to any rights of a surety